-- (i) the payment by the Company of dividends and other distributions on its Common Stock payable in Common Stock or other equity interests of the Company; - (ii) subdivisions, combinations and certain reclassifications of the Common Stock of the Company; - (iii) the issuance to all holders of Common Stock of rights, options or warrants entitling them to subscribe for additional shares of Common Stock, or of securities convertible into or exercisable or exchangeable for additional shares of Common Stock at an offering price (or with an initial conversion, exercise or exchange price plus such offering price) which is less than the current market value per share of Common Stock; - (iv) the distribution to all holders of Common Stock of any assets of the Company (including cash), debt securities of the Company or any rights or warrants to purchase any securities (excluding those rights and warrants referred to in clause (iii) above and cash dividends and other cash distributions from current or retained earnings); - (v) the issuance of shares of Common Stock for a consideration per share which is less than the current market value per share of Common Stock; and - (vi) the issuance of securities convertible into or exercisable or exchangeable for Common Stock for a conversion, exercise or exchange price per share which is less than the current market value per share of Common Stock.
+- (i) the payment by the Company of dividends and other distributions on its Common Stock payable in Common Stock or other equity interests of the Company; - (ii) subdivisions, combinations and certain reclassifications of the Common Stock of the Company; - (iii) the issuance to all holders of Common Stock of rights, options or warrants entitling them to subscribe for additional shares of Common Stock, or of securities convertible into or exercisable or exchangeable for additional shares of Common Stock at an offering price (or with an initial conversion, exercise or exchange price plus such offering price) which is less than the current market value per share of Common Stock; - (iv) the distribution to all holders of Common Stock of any assets of the Company (including cash), debt securities of the Company or any rights or warrants to purchase any securities (excluding those rights and warrants referred to in clause (iii) above and cash dividends and other cash distributions from current or retained earnings);

+- (v) the issuance of shares of Common Stock for a consideration per share which is less than the Current Market Value per share of Common Stock; and - (vi) the issuance of securities convertible into or exercisable or exchangeable for Common Stock for a conversion, exercise or exchange price per share which is less than the Current Market Value per share of Common Stock

-The events described in clauses (i) and (vi) above are subject to certain exceptions described in the Warrant Agreement, including, without limitation, certain bona fide public offerings and private placements and certain issuances of Common Stock pursuant to employee stock incentive plans.
+The events described in clauses (v) and (vi) above are subject to certain exceptions described in the Warrant Agreement, including, without limitation, certain bona fide public offerings and private placements and certain issuances of Common Stock pursuant to employee stock incentive plans.

-No adjustment in the Exercise Price will be required unless such adjustment would result in an increase or decrease of at least 1% in the Exercise Price; provided, however, that any adjustment that is not made as a result of this paragraph will be carried forward and taken into account in any subsequent adjustment.
+No adjustment in the Exercise Price will be required unless and until such adjustment would result, either by itself or with other adjustments not previously made, in an increase or decrease of at least 1% in the Exercise Price or the number of shares of Common Stock issuable upon exercise of Warrants immediately prior to the making of such adjustment; provided, however, that any adjustment that is not made as a result of this paragraph will be carried forward and taken into account in any subsequent adjustment.
 In addition, the Company may at any time reduce the Exercise Price (but not to an amount that is less than the par value of the Common Stock) for any period of time (but not less than 20 business days) as deemed appropriate by the Board of Directors of the Company.